AD Blocker Detected

 Key details and fees:

-• 6 weeks (excluding orientation)
+• Duration: 6 weeks (excluding orientation)

-• $1,500 one time payment
+• Cost: $1,500 one-time payment

-Additionally, you will have unlimited access to 2U’s Career Engagement Network, providing exclusive resources and events to support your professional development and advancement.
+• Additional Benefits: Unlimited access to 2U’s Career Engagement Network, providing exclusive resources and events to support your professional development and advancement.

-3. Goleman Online - Emotional Intelligence Courses
+4. Goleman Online - Emotional Intelligence Courses

 The first course by Goleman Online is the Emotional Intelligence courses created by and hosted by Daniel Goleman.
 While Goleman isn’t considered the founder of the concept of Emotional Intelligence, his 1995 book Emotional Intelligence: Why It Can Matter More than IQ brought the concept to the national conversation and made it mainstream.